Skip to content

 Curated public resources for going deeper on each pillar.
 Focused on quality over quantity.
 Each entry includes a brief annotation on why it is worth your time.

-Last Updated: March 2026 - Resources are reviewed quarterly.
+Last Updated: April 2026 - Resources are reviewed quarterly.
 If a link is dead or outdated, open a PR.

 These are the resources our team actually uses to keep up with the AI development landscape.